Cannes: Joaquin Phoenix Is an Action Hero Now, But He’s Keeping His Belly

-Lynne Ramsay’s new film You Were Never Really Here is about a hammer-wielding, battle-scarred war veteran who rescues girls from a sex trafficking ring, but you’ll know it’s different from a traditional action thriller as soon as star Joaquin Phoenix takes off his shirt.
+Lynne Ramsay’s new film You Were Never Really Here is about a hammer-wielding, battle-scarred war veteran who rescues girls from a sex-trafficking ring, but you’ll know it’s different from a traditional action thriller as soon as star Joaquin Phoenix takes off his shirt.
 In an era where most leading men have awfully similar buff bodies, the 42-year-old Phoenix stands apart: His character is covered in scars, his pecs are hardly Hollywood-chiseled, and while the actor hit the gym every day to build strong arms for the role, he’s still got a notable gut hanging over his waistband.
 If there’s any six-pack in sight, it’s likely getting cold in the fridge.

-Phoenix is no stranger to rocking a dadbod onscreen, but this is something different — a rough-hewn physique that uses shirtless scenes to tell the story instead of simply serving as a glory moment for an actor’s vanity.
-Somewhat slimmer and clad in a dress shirt and tie, Phoenix explained to me today at the Cannes Film Festival, where You Were Never Really Here just premiered, how he conceived the character.
+Phoenix is no stranger to rocking a dad bod onscreen, but this is something different — a rough-hewn physique that uses shirtless scenes to tell the story instead of simply serving as a glory moment for an actor’s vanity.
+Somewhat slimmer and clad in a dress shirt and tie, Phoenix explained to me today at the Cannes Film Festival (where You Were Never Really Here just premiered) how he conceived the character.
 “I thought he should be as big as possible, but I also didn’t want the standard Hollywood body for getting big,” Phoenix said.
-“He’s somebody who’s midlife and has kind of fallen off in some ways.”
+“He’s somebody who’s mid-life and has kind of fallen off in some ways.”

 Ramsay put it more bluntly.
 “Joaquin was working out a lot, but he wanted to keep his belly,” she said, comparing Phoenix to the star of her last movie, We Have to Talk About Kevin.
 “It was a bit like working with Tilda Swinton, because she was always like, ‘Can you show my back fat more?’
 [They want] it to be real.”
 Ramsay laughed.
 “He won’t talk about that, but I will!”

 It’s one of the many surprising things about You Were Never Really Here, a thriller that’s been given a surreal spin by Ramsay and a full-bodied turn from Phoenix.
 Adapted from a novella by Jonathan Ames, the narrative recalls any number of late-in-life Liam Neeson movies: Phoenix plays Joe, a troubled brawler who uses his FBI training to search for a state senator’s kidnapped daughter, who’s been forced into sex slavery.
-That synopsis might entice a multiplex audience, but Cannes audiences flipped for the film mostly because Ramsay tries her damnedest to swerve around cliches, portraying Joe as a suicidal wreck rather than an aspirational avenger.
+That synopsis might entice a multiplex audience, but Cannes audiences flipped for the film mostly because Ramsay tries her damnedest to swerve around clichés, portraying Joe as a suicidal wreck rather than an aspirational avenger.

 “We were talking about how to get the bullshitty things out of it,” Ramsay told reporters today.
 “In the novella, the guy wears gloves and he’s got a machine and it’s a bit James Bond.”
 Instead, Ramsay wanted to bring the character down to earth.
 “What is it like to really be one of those guys, rather than the fantasy?” she asked.
 “The shape of those guys, the look of those guys … [we wanted] to approach it in a more original kind of way.”